Saige243/nooro-backend/README.md

-# Todo List App - Backend API
+# Nooro Todo List App - Backend API

 A simple REST API backend for a Todo List application, built with **Express.js**, **TypeScript**, **Prisma ORM**, and **MySQL**.
 This API provides basic task management functionality with database operations and fundamental error handling.